New England Dragway

-New England Dragway is a 1/4 mile NHRA dragway in Epping, New Hampshire, Rockingham County, United States.
-The track hosts the New England Nationals event as part of the NHRA Camping World Drag Racing Series.
+New England Dragway is a 1/4 mile NHRA dragway in Epping, Rockingham County, New Hampshire, United States.
+The track hosts the New England Nationals event as part of the NHRA Mission Foods Drag Racing Series.
 The track also hosts a regional event as part of the NHRA Lucas Oil Drag Racing Series.

 History

 New England Dragway opened for racing on September 11, 1966.
 Organized drag racing in the New England area had begun in 1950 at various public and military airports in the region.
 In that same year, a small number of Boston-area enthusiasts formed the New England Timing Association (NETA) to promote the sport.
-NETA based its organization and rules on those used by the Southern California Timing Association (SCTA), and began hosting drag races on an irregular basis at airports in Newington, NH, Beverly, MA and finally at Sanford, ME.
+NETA based its organization and rules on those used by the Southern California Timing Association (SCTA), and began hosting drag races on an irregular basis at airports in Newington, New Hampshire; Beverly, Massachusetts; and finally at Sanford, Maine.
 Three years later, five regional hot rod clubs joined forces to form the New England Hot Rod Council (NEHRC).

-The NEHRC held its first official drag racing events in 1953 at the Newington Airport (also known as Pease Air Force Base). in 1955 they began hosting regularly scheduled events at Sanford which began to attract racers from all over New England.
+The NEHRC held its first official drag racing events in 1953 at the Newington Airport (also known as Pease Air Force Base).
+In 1955, they began hosting regularly scheduled events at Sanford which began to attract racers from all over New England.
 Sanford proved to be a popular drag racing venue that drew large spectator crowds and attracted the attention of numerous nationally known racers such as Don Garlits and Art Arfons.

 By the mid-1960s, it became clear that airports were not completely satisfactory for conducting organized drag races.
 Conflicts with pilots, limited control over the condition of the racing surface, and the lack of permanent facilities made it difficult for volunteer organizations to set and maintain a regular schedule for events.
 Numerous races had to be canceled at the last minute due to this lack of control over the venues.